hibari/hibari-doc/doc/src/hibari/website/webpage-README.txt

    NOTE: Hibari should port easily to other Linux distributions.
    Support for the MacXOS and FreeBSD operation systems is planned.

+   NOTE: "yum install openssl-devel" will work on most RedHat, CentOS, and Fedora Linux systems.

 2. Get and install Git
    http://git-scm.com/